saugatmalla/Learning-React/README.md

 # Learning-React
 Hello everyone, this repo is going to have the things I am learning for React.
-I alread have expirence with Vuejs.
+I alread have experience with Vuejs.